 What makes a good proposal?

 - The curatorial committee includes a multitude of viewpoints and tastes, so we are never looking for just one thing.
 We aim to support artists of many genres, especially those that speak to the inclusiveness and collaborative nature of performance.
-The main question we ask is: How does this project align with our values?

 - Alignment with our mission and values, include (but are not limited to) supporting BIPOC artists/themes, as well as supporting the stories and the work of women, LGBT+ persons, and artists with disabilities.
 Equity in the arts will be a driving factor.